awsdocs/amazon-connect-admin-guide/doc_source/search-conversations.md

 1. Choose **Metrics and quality**, **Contact search**\.

 1. In the **Filter** section, specify the time period that you want to search\.
 Include other information to narrow your search\.
-For instructions, see [Contact search](contact-search.md)\.
+For instructions, see [Search for contacts](contact-search.md)\.
 **Tip**
-When searching by date, you can search up to 14 days at a time\.
+When searching by date, you can search up to 8 weeks at a time\.

 1. In the **Conversation** section, enter the words to search, separated by commas\.
 If you enter a phrase, surround it with quotation marks\.